-DK Shivakumar gets bail in money laundering case
+D K Shivakumar gets bail in money laundering case

-New Delhi, Oct 23: A Delhi High Court on Wednesday granted bail to the Karnataka Congress leader DK Shivakumar on a personal bond of Rs 25 lakh in connection with a money laundering case.
+New Delhi, Oct 23: A Delhi High Court on Wednesday granted bail to the Karnataka Congress leader D K Shivakumar on a personal bond of Rs 25 lakh in connection with a money laundering case.

 However, Shivakumar facing allegations of money laundering running into crores of rupees, cannot leave the country.